dmd-program/dmd-100/practice/daily_design_journal.md

 ## Instructions

-1. Visually document one object that you come into contact with each day for two weeks \(14 objects total\).
+1. Visually document one object each day for two weeks \(14 objects total\).
 You can draw, write, sketch, or collage about the object.
 Write contextual notes about the objects' materials, dimensions, if they were gifts, where you got it from, etc.
-2. Write your responses to the prompt questions.
+2. Write your responses to the prompt questions at the end of the two weeks.

 ## Report in